Herbs & Supplements Found in Biofilm Protocols

 Click on the Biofilm Products category to order items to degrade and handle biofilms.
+Click on the Subcategories listed above - especially "How to Take Biofilm Items."

 1. Systemic (proteolytic and mucolytic) enzymes (degrade sugars, proteins, and mucus-like slime in biofilm).
 Besides being listed in the protocol charts, more of these enzymes are found in the "Products to Degrade Biofilms" or the "Proteolytic Enzymes" categories.
 Systemic enzymes enter the circulatory systems and GI tract.
+One of the best systemic enzyme products is Neprinol - it has an acid armor capsule, which means the enzyme deposits in the small intestine instead of the stomach, making it very effective.

 2. Fulvic acid (addresses minerals and metals in biofilm).
 We like Supreme Fulvic (link found on the Home Page.)

 4. Lactoferrin (binds to iron, depriving biofilm matrix of this essential mineral).
-Lactoferrin is often used in biofilm protocols without Lyme Disease* present.
+Lactoferrin is often used in biofilm protocols without Lyme Disease (see note below)* present.
 Use 100% Lactoferrin (meaning the single supplement).
 Practitioners suggest buying the 250 mg. capsules, using brands like Symbiotics, Jarrow, or another single high quality lactoferrin supplement.)

 START THE DOSE AT 125 MG OR LESS, as severe Herx. can result if you use too high a dose to start.
 Slowly work up the dose to a manageable one over a period of weeks.
 (Get some empty capsules and measure out doses.)
 We can't stress enough the importance of going slowly.